 • The windmill should spin freely to generate continuous vibrations.

-4: Install Your Mole-Mill for Maximum Effectiveness
+4: Install Your Mole Windmill for Maximum Effectiveness

 • Locate a fresh molehill or an active tunnel.